An award-winning design focused practice that puts people first

 Latest News

-Haverstock is looking for an experienced architect with minimum two years’ job-running experience to join its award-winning studio near Kings Cross, London.
+Haverstock is looking for a project architect with minimum three years job-running experience to join its award-winning studio near Kings Cross, London.

 In the coming year, we have a range of exciting projects planned.
 We are committed to helping our staff gain a range of experience, working across RIBA work stages, during their time with us.